Thomas Malthus was a nineteenth century writer famous for his population theory

 1818: Thomas Malthus elected a Fellow of the Royal Society of London.

-1821: Defended himself against William Godwin in the Edinburgh Review.
+1821: He defended himself against William Godwin in the Edinburgh Review.

 1824: Wrote on the Political economy in the Quarterly Review.